A vibrant, innovative and imaginative education – that’s the vision for a brand new secondary school in the heart of Subiaco to open in 2020.

 Mr Burke brings his extensive experience in education leadership and reform to the important role of foundation principal.

-Currently principal of Belridge Secondary College, he will take up the position in July 2018 to shape the direction and vision of the school, preparing it for its first students in 2020.
+He will now work towards shaping the direction and vision of the school, preparing it for its first students in 2020.

 The creation of Inner City College has started.